apostvav/kannel_exporter/README.md

 ## Contribute
 Any contribution is welcome.
 Feel free to open issues and pull requests.

-For any scraping issues you may have, please open an issue and attach the status xml file.
-Don't forget to strip any information you don't want to share.
+For any scraping issues you may have, please open an issue and attach the status xml file.<br />
+Don't forget to strip any information that should not  be shared.